l7mp/stunner/README.md

 * **Easily scale your WebRTC infrastructure.** Tired of manually provisioning your WebRTC media servers?
-STUNner lets you deploy the entire WebRTC infrastructure into ordinary Kubernetes pods, thus scaling the media plane is as easy as issuing a `kubectl scale` command.
-STUNner itself can be scaled with similar ease, completely separately from the media servers.
+STUNner lets you deploy the entire WebRTC infrastructure into ordinary Kubernetes pods, thus [scaling the media plane](docs/SCALING.md) is as easy as issuing a `kubectl scale` command.
+Even better, use the built in Kubernetes horizontal autoscaler to *automatically* resize your workload based on demand.

 * **Secure perimeter defense.** No need to open thousands of UDP/TCP ports on your media server for potentially malicious access; with STUNner *all* media is received through a single ingress port